aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### `GET /workflow/list/stage/{StageName}`

-List all workflow defintions that contain a stage.
+List all workflow definitions that contain a stage.

 Returns: